-Additionally, bitmaps can be converted to polygons using Convert to polygon button.
+Additionally, bitmaps can be converted to polygons using the Convert to polygon button.

-You can choose to convert a bitmap to very detailed polygon perfectly resembling it or use "Simplify polygons converted from bitmap" setting to create a much simpler polygon.
+You can choose to convert a bitmap to a very detailed polygon perfectly resembling it or use the "Simplify polygons converted from bitmap" setting to create a much simpler polygon.